 That said, new projects will benefit from the use of Concrete5’s newest version.
 Let me tell you why.

 A Pleasure to Use

-Once you’re connected to the backroom, you’ll be won over by the sleekness of the interface.
+Once you’re connected to the back room, you’ll be won over by the sleekness of the interface.
 Everything is just one click away.
 Page editing is easy: all you need to do is to hit the Edit button and hover over the applicable area.
 Concrete5 then displays the area limits and often shows that it can be changed.
 Obviously, you can’t move it just anywhere, as the areas are delimited by the site programmer.
 In the example below, I moved the Column 1 area below the three columns.
 Column 1 will show up as empty and can be filled in later on.
-Several blocks can be associated to the same region, allowing users to manipulate content at will.
+Several blocks can be associated with the same region, allowing users to manipulate content at will.
 This is in fact one of Concrete5’s greatest strengths.
 It is possible to restrict other areas, depending on the user authorization levels.

 The rest of the administration interface is just as sleek.
 The file manager is user-friendly.
 You can create File Collections which can then be associated to a slideshow or a list in order to find images quickly.
 Furthermore, you can click at any time on any file and replace it without its references being invalidated elsewhere.

 The designer and programmer will have prepared multiple models for the user.
-The names, model icons, and number of models is left to the discretion of the developers.
+The names, model icons, and a number of models are left to the discretion of the developers.
 Concrete5 comes with four basic models, which can be linked to icons.
 Once again, everything has been thought out to make things easy for the user.